Patek Philippe: Nautilus wristwatch

 In 1976, Patek Philippe introduced the Nautilus collection after deciding it was time to produce an exclusive sport watch with finishes of the highest quality.
 The first model was Ref.
 3700 and was made of steel.
 It was designed by Swiss watchmaker Gérald Genta, who previously designed the Royal Oak collection for Audemars Piguet, and was released by Patek Philippe during the quartz crisis in the hope that it would help re-attract people's attention to high-end Swiss mechanical watches.

 The Nautilus collection played a key role in Patek Philippe's overall marketing strategy as it had to refresh the brand image while perpetuating tradition.
 The target was represented by dynamic business managers of the new generations.
 The Nautilus wristwatch has become one of the most popular collections from Patek Philippe, and the Ref.
 5711 & 5712 models, which the company introduced in 2006 to celebrate the 30th anniversary of the collection, are among the most popular models.

 Perpetual calendar chronograph

-Patek Philippe perpetual calendar chronograph was introduced in 1941, with Ref.
+Patek Philippe introduced the first serially produced perpetual calendar chronograph in 1941, with Ref.
 1518 being the first model.
-On November 12, 2016, a Ref.
+The Ref.
+1518 was in production from 1941-1954 with 281 pieces produced, mostly in yellow gold, approximately 55 pieces in rose gold and 4 pieces in steel.
+The Ref.
+1518 is considered to be iconic and a masterpiece at 35mm in diameter with the original price in 1944 being 2,800 Swiss Francs.
+As Ben Clymer, founder of Hodinkee wrote in 2014 "...what the 1518 does have that no other Patek perpetual chronograph has to this day is a few examples in what many believe to be the ultimate metal for a Patek Philippe, and that's stainless steel."
+On November 8, 2025 in "Geneva, a stainless-steel Patek Philippe Ref.
+1518 (case number 508'473, movement 863'193, widely believed to be the very first steel 1518 ever made) sold at Phillips for CHF 12 million (CHF 14.2 million or $17.6 million USD), making it the most expensive vintage Patek Philippe wristwatch ever sold at auction.
+The sale took place during Phillips (auctioneers) Geneva Watch Auction, held in association with Bacs & Russo, and marks a significant moment not only for Patek collecting, but for the broader watch market."
+This auction broke the prior record set on November 12, 2016, when a Ref.
 1518 in steel became the most expensive wristwatch ever sold at auction (until October 2017), fetching a record-breaking US$11.14 million (11,002,000 CHF) in Geneva (through Phillips' auction house).